 The police officers who stopped you must tell you about your right to remain silent.
-This right means you do not have to answer their questions or say anything.
-But you will have to tell them your name, address and maybe your date of birth.
+This right means you don't have to answer their questions or say anything.
+But you'll have to tell them your name, address and maybe your date of birth.

 They must also tell you that anything you say to them could be used against you in court.

-Your right to remain silent also means you do not have to speak in court.
+Your right to remain silent also means you don't have to speak in court.
 Your lawyer can tell you whether it’s better not to speak in court.

 Right to Confidentiality

 You’re under 18 and the police think you committed a crime.

 In most cases, your name, photo or any information that tells people who you are must be kept secret.
 No one, including the media, can give out this information.
 Victims also have this right.

 In most cases, you continue to have this right even after you turn 18.